- Life & Money

 How to Save for Retirement

-If you’re just getting your career off the ground, thinking about retirement four decades from now is probably the last thing on your mind.
+If you’re just launching your career, retiring more than four decades from now is probably the last thing on your mind.
 But if you’ve put it front of mind and are already setting money aside for retirement, congratulations!
 You’re well on your way to financial freedom.

-That’s because you’ve got the most powerful, wealth-building asset on your side: time.
-With the power of compound interest, your contributions will earn more than your peers who wait until their 30s or 40s to start saving for retirement.
+That’s because you’ve taken advantage of the most powerful, wealth-building asset on your side: time.
+With the power of compound interest, your contributions will earn more than those who wait until later in life to start saving for retirement.
 That’s why it’s key to start saving for the future as soon as you can.

 To keep things simple, let’s focus on the two most common ways to save for retirement.

 First, there’s your employer’s retirement plan.
 At most companies, the plan will be called a 401(k).
 If you work for a nonprofit, government agency or other eligible groups, your plan may be a 403(b) instead.
 In addition to traditional 401(k) or 403(b) plans, your employer may offer a Roth 401(k) or even a pension.

 Second, is a personal retirement account.
 Most people are eligible to open a traditional IRA or a Roth IRA on their own (although Roth IRAs have income restrictions).
 If you participate in a high-deductible health insurance plan, you might choose to open a Health Savings Account (HSA), which can be a great way to save for medical costs during retirement.

 Most large U.S. employers offer employees the option to participate in a company-sponsored 401(k) plan.
 As a participant in your employer’s plan, you instruct the business to funnel a specified percent from each paycheck directly into your 401(k).